Stuocs/Clover_Shimeji/README.md

 > This project requires the original **Undertale Yellow** sprites.
 > You can extract them from your legitimate copy of the game using the [Undertale Mod Tool](https://github.com/UnderminersTeam/UndertaleModTool).
 > Place the extracted files in the `Sprites/` folder before running the program.
+> If you want to avoid this, download the binary from releases.